stripe/stripe-go/README.md

 ## TODO

-Below are the known work and imporvements planned in the near future:
+Below are the known imporvements planned in the near future:

 - Events resource APIs
 - Add support for expanding of properties

-For any other requests, bug or comments, please open an issue.
-Pull requests are also welcome.
+For any other requests, bug or comments, please [open an issue](https://github.com/cosn/stripe/issues/new).
+Pull requests are welcome.

 For more details about the Stripe, see the [Stripe official documentation](https://stripe.com/docs).